AP Exclusive: Many problems at jail where inmates escaped

 In an interview Wednesday, Russell said she and Gibson’s wife pressed domestic violence charges against him after he had made threats.
 Russell said she hoped time in jail would allow her son to detox from his methamphetamine addiction and begin to think clearly again.

 Russell said her 27-year-old son called her from the jail days before he died saying he was sick and wanted to hurt himself.
 Russell said she heard from other inmates that he rapidly deteriorated overnight and yelled about harming himself.
+Russell said that when she asked Champlin what the surveillance camera focused on her son’s cell showed, he told her it had been damaged several weeks prior.

 “The system failed him,” Russell said.
 “How can this jail stay open if they can’t guarantee (inmates’) safety?”